craiglambson/node-bulletin-board/CraigLambsonREADME.md.txt

 Hurray!
 It worked.

 *** Modify the Dockerfile FROM line to use a different base image.
-For example, you could use ìcurrent-alpineî instead of ìcurrent-slimî
+For example, you could use ‚Äúcurrent-alpine‚Äù instead of ‚Äúcurrent-slim‚Äù
-This implies Iím building a new Dockerfile.
+This implies I‚Äôm building a new Dockerfile.
 Current-slim is the default base image. docker build --tag bulletinboard:1.0 .